For some people, life is a choice between kindness and survival, trust and paranoia, generosity and miserliness.

 I sure have and also by one particular person who I did meet and who heard my tactless speech before she knew anything else about me.

-As Blanche Dubois says in Tennessee Williams’ play A Streetcar Named Desire, “…I have always depended on the kindness of strangers.”
+As Blanche Dubois says in the Tennessee Williams play, A Streetcar Named Desire, “I have always depended on the kindness of strangers.”

 I haven’t always depended on it.

-But I am enormously grateful that it has happened more times than I deserve; and especially grateful to a pretty Northwestern undergrad for the uncommon grace and beneficence she showed me at precisely 3:00 in the afternoon on a day many years ago.
+But I am enormously grateful to have received such kindness more times than I deserve; and especially grateful to a pretty Northwestern undergrad for the uncommon grace and beneficence she showed me at precisely 3:00 in the afternoon on a day many years ago.